 Within 30 days of enrollment, the NP/PA performs a face-to-face, comprehensive initial health risk assessment (HRA) to determine a member's health status.
-The HRA assesses the member's chronic conditions, medications, general health, utilization, mental health, need for services and/or psychosocial needs.
-The plan also uses the HRAT to screen members for enrollment into specific clinical programs and stratify the member for risk to best meet his or her needs.
+The HRA assesses the member's chronic conditions, medications, general health, utilization, mental health, service needs and/or psychosocial needs.
+The plan also uses the HRA to screen members for enrollment into specific clinical programs and to stratify members based on risk.
 The NP/PA completes the HRA as part of the initial medical history and physical assessment and later as part of a quarterly review.
 When there is a change in the member's health status or after a hospitalization, the NP/PA conducts an additional assessment.

-The PCP and NP/PA develop an individualized care plan (ICP) with the member and/or caregiver to identify agreed upon interventions based on their wishes and preferences along with the knowledge of the member's conditions.
-The ICP contains interventions to: support the member's maximum level of functioning, promote quality of life and meet established goals, noting the risks and benefits of each one.
-The NP/PA reviews the ICP with the member and/or caregiver and the PCP and updates it at least monthly to reflect any changes in condition, changes in the treatment plan or changes in the wishes or preferences of the individual.
+The PCP and NP/PA develop an individualized care plan (ICP) with the member and/or caregiver to identify interventions based on the member's preferences along with the knowledge of the member's conditions.
+The ICP contains interventions to support the member's maximum level of functioning, promote quality of life and meet established goals, noting the risks and benefits of each one.
+The NP/PA reviews the ICP with the member and/or caregiver and the PCP and updates it at least monthly to reflect any changes in condition, treatment plan or changes in preferences of the member.
 Other members of the interdisciplinary care team (ICT) review and update the ICP as they become involved with the member's care.
-The ICT also reviews the ICP during monthly case rounds, quarterly case conferences or anytime the individual's condition warrants it.
+The ICT reviews the ICP during monthly case rounds, quarterly case conferences or anytime the individual's condition warrants it.

-Every member has access to an ICT led by the PCP that includes at a minimum, the member and/or caregiver(s) and the NP/PA.
-As the member enrolls in various clinical programs, ICT participation expands to include other team members to meet his or her needs.
-These team members can consist of: a registered nurse case manager, a case management associate, specialty physicians, pharmacists, nutritionists, therapists, mental and/or behavioral health experts, home care providers and other social service providers.
+Every member has access to an ICT led by the PCP, and includes at a minimum, the member and/or caregiver(s) and the NP/PA.
+As the member enrolls in various clinical programs, the number of ICT members expands.
+These team members can consist of an RN case manager, a case management associate, specialty physicians, pharmacists, nutritionists, therapists, mental and/or behavioral health experts, home care providers and other social service providers.